systemsnmr/ivtnmr/README.md

 <a name="intro"></a>
 ## Abstract/Intro
 The protocol describes how to setup and analyse observation of a co-transcriptional RNA folding network by Systems NMR approach.
 While most experimental approaches can monitor only a single molecule class or reaction type at a time, Systems NMR permits single-sample dynamic quantification of entire “heterotypic” networks – involving different reaction and molecule types.
 It thus provides a deeper systems-level understanding of biological network dynamics by combining the dynamic resolution of biochemical assays and the multiplexing ability of “omics”.

 This particular protocol describes the reconstruction of an 8-reaction co-transcriptional network - with simultaneous monitoring of RNA, metabolite, and proteins in a single sample at the same time.
 From reactions side, the protocol simultaneously quantifies RNA transcription, RNA folding and RNA-protein interactions (observed both from RNA and from protein side) and few other auxiliary reactions.
-In addition to fundamental analyses of reaction constants under different conditions, the current applications of this particular reconstruction are to (1) monitor co-transcriptional RNA folding perturbations by proteins and small molecules, and (2) to monitor RNA-transcription-driven protein phase-separation with the possibility to observe multiple proteins at once, each with residue-level resolution.
+In addition to fundamental analyses of reaction constants under different conditions, the current applications of this particular reconstruction are: (1) map RNA-binding interfaces on proteins without having to purify/order the RNA; (2) monitor co-transcriptional RNA folding perturbations by proteins and small molecules; (3) monitor RNA-transcription-driven protein phase-separation with the possibility to observe multiple proteins at once, each with residue-level resolution.
 Not counting the protein and RNA template preparation times, the NMR measurement and data analysis parts take about 1 day each.

 <a name="reagents"></a>
 ## Reagents